-My hope was that it is close to the road and we could visit the fortress from the valley below.
-But as you can see from the photo above, though from top of the mountain it looks very close, from the bottom it is not so close.
-Plus there is a fence along big parts of the road.
+I hoped that it is close to the road and we could visit the fortress from the valley below.
+But as you can see from the photo above, this is not the case.
+Though from the top of the mountain it looks very close, from the bottom it is not so close.
+Plus there is a fence along significant parts of the road.

 Arbel Nature Reserve is a beautiful place for a walk.
 It offers different trails.
 The trail we selected is less suitable for smaller kids (not sure about other trails).
 While we were there, I saw other parents having the same dilemma as we did (to go down or not).
 It is more suitable for kids who are eight or older.
 You can probably do it with younger kids as well, depending on their height and skills, but is riskier.

 All in all, we liked the visit, the only thing I wish there would be some age guidance next to each trail.

 Have you ever visited Arbel National Park?
 What is your favorite part?
 Tell us in the comments below.